joshpeng/Data-Science-On-WSL/README.md

 sudo apt-get install libqtgui4
 ```

-After following step 4 below on installing X client for Windows, you should be able to use Matplotlib plots.
+After following steps for [installing X client on Windows](#4-install-x-client-for-windows), you should be able to use Matplotlib plots.

 Note: From the X window, if you try to save a plot as an image, you may get the following: